ParallelMaths/parallel/pages/11-03-mars-ingenuity.md

 ## 3. An index of digits

 ::: problem id=3_1 marks=4
-__3.1__ Below the integers from 0 to 8 have been placed in a sequence which follows a rule.
+__3.1__ Below, the integers from 0 to 8 have been placed in a sequence which follows a rule.
 If we added the digit 9 to the sequence, where would it go?

 8, 5, 4, 1, 7, 6, 3, 2, 0